Need Social Proof? We got FEATURED on a Review Site!

-I know that many of you reading this website, fall into two categories.
-Category 1 is that you are new to the website Positively Gabrielle Writes and you are pretty interested in the content, however, you have not read the book "Since when did Single Mean Sad" yet because you are unsure if it is the correct book for you.
+I know that many of you reading this website fall into two categories.
+Category 1 is that you are new to the website Positively Gabrielle Writes and are pretty interested in the content.
+However, you had not read the book "Since when did Single Mean Sad" yet because you are unsure if it is the correct book for you.

-For you all, I hope that this review gives you a little bit of confidence in the quality of the book and that it may entice you to research more about the book and possibly press the "Buy button."
+For you all, I hope this review gives you a little bit of confidence in the book's quality and may entice you to research more about the book and possibly press the "Buy button."

-The second camp of you all falls into the category where you have read "Since when Did Single Mean Sad", and or you own a copy of the novel.
+The second camp of you all falls into the category where you had read "Since When Did Single Mean Sad," and you own a copy of the novel.
 However, for any reason, you have not finished the book.
 Or, you finished it and have not taken the time to write a review of it.
-For you all, I pray that this review is a reminder to you all to finish the book and leave a review.
-I appreciate and read all Amazon Reviews and if it is a great review I will press the "Helpful" button on Amazon which gives you amazon clout!
+I pray that this review is a reminder to finish the book and leave a review.
+I appreciate and read all Amazon Reviews, and if it is a great review, I will press the "Helpful" button on Amazon, which gives you Amazon clout!

-Whichever camp you belong in, I hope that you go to the links and support a fellow author and blogger who is doing her job to help promote products and help small businesses and authors succeed.
-To get posted on this review site, no money was exchanged so the review was 100 percent honest!
+Whichever camp you belong in, I hope you go to the links and support a fellow author and blogger who is doing her job to help promote products and help small businesses and authors succeed.
+No money was exchanged to get posted on this review site, so the review was 100 percent honest!

 My Testimony of being single

 Hearing Leigh's testimony about being single inspired me to share my testimony about being single.
 For many years, I felt ashamed about my testimony because I was afraid that it would make me seem like I was unwanted, but over time I realized that my testimony was where my strength lay.